Updated: Jun 15

 Happy Pride month, everyone!

 According to the University of Cambridge’s Autism Research Center, transgender and gender diverse adults are three to six times more likely than their cisgender peers to be diagnosed as autistic.
 One study by John Strang of the Center for Autism Spectrum Disorders at Children's National Medical Center in Washington, D.C. looked at it from the other direction.
 Strang investigated gender identity in a sample pool of Autistic youth, and found that the kids in question were 7.59 times more likely than the general population to express what he called “gender variance.”
-Eileen Crehan of Tufts University notes that, among people with autism, “Most of the data that we’re seeing is that [the LGB rate] is two to three times higher.”
+Eileen Crehan of Tufts University notes that, among Autistic people, “Most of the data that we’re seeing is that [the LGBTQIA+ rate] is two to three times higher.”

 Regardless of the links scientists may discover in the coming years, we at Evolve hope you’ve been enjoying pride month!